 - Ethnobotanical studies aimed at documenting and understanding the value of plant diversity to humans, this being a collaborative programme with social scientists at the Institute for Social and Economic Research (ISER) on Rhodes campus.

 Research is based on extensive fieldwork, throughout the country but primarily in the Eastern Cape Province, with support from collaborative Rhodes University departments and support services.
 Previous collaborative research with other universities, SANBI, Missouri Botanical Garden, Bolus Herbarium and Uppsala Herbarium is reflected in recent herbarium publications.

-Research is partly funded by Rhodes University Joint Research Committee grants and partly through consulting to environmental service providers, NGO’s and private individuals.
+Research is jointly funded by Rhodes University Research Committee grants and the Albany Museum.

 Research findings are published in popular and peer reviewed journals and magazines and presented at conferences and at public talks.
 The aim is to contribute to scientific knowledge as well as public knowledge through education and awareness of plants.

 Mucina, L., Dold, A.P., Tichý, L., & Van Niekerk, A. 2018.
 Classification of the Albany Coastal Forests.
 In L. Mucina (ed) Vegetation Survey and Classification of Subtropical Forest of Southern Africa.
 Springer, Switzerland.
 Pp 59 – 90.